Emilio Aguinaldo

-Aguinaldo remains a controversial figure in Filipino history.
-Though he has been recommended as a national hero of the Philippines, many have criticized him for the deaths of the revolutionary leader Andrés Bonifacio and general Antonio Luna, as well as his collaboration with the Japanese Empire during their occupation of the Philippines in World War II.
+Aguinaldo is known as a national hero in the Philippines.
+However, he was also known to be somewhat controversial due to his alleged involvement in the deaths of the revolutionary leader Andrés Bonifacio and general Antonio Luna, and for his collaboration with the Empire of Japan during their occupation of the Philippines in World War II.

 Early life and career

-Emilio Aguinaldo y Famy was born on March 22, 1869 in Cavite el Viejo (present-day Kawit) in the province of Cavite to Carlos Aguinaldo y Jamir and Trinidad Famy y Villanueva, a couple that had eight children, the seventh of whom was Emilio Sr. He was baptized and raised in Roman Catholicism.
-The Aguinaldo family was quite well-to-do, as his father, Carlos Aguinaldo, was the community's appointed gobernadorcillo (municipal governor) in the Spanish colonial administration and his grandparents Eugenio Aguinaldo y Kajigas and María Jamir y de los Santos.
-He studied at Colegio de San Juan de Letran, but could not finish his studies because of an outbreak of cholera in 1882.
+Emilio Aguinaldo was born on March 22, 1869 in Cavite el Viejo (present-day Kawit) in the province of Cavite to Carlos Aguinaldo y Jamir and Trinidad Villanueva, a couple that had eight children, the seventh of whom was Emilio.
+He was baptized and raised in Roman Catholicism.
+The Aguinaldo family was quite well-to-do as his father, Carlos Aguinaldo, was the community's appointed Gobernadorcillo (municipal governor) in the Spanish Viceregal administration.
+He studied at Colegio de San Juan de Letran, but could not finish his studies due to an outbreak of cholera in 1882.
+On April 30th, 1888, he entered the lottery of the Spanish auxiliary conscription with number 221.

-The town of Bailen (now General Emilio Aguinaldo) is named after him.

-He became the "Cabeza de Barangay" in 1895 when the Maura Law called for the reorganization of local governments was enacted.
-At the age of 25, Aguinaldo became Cavite el Viejo's first gobernadorcillo capitan municipal (municipal governor-captain) while he was on a business trip in Mindoro.
+He became a cabeza de barangay in 1893, before the Maura Law called for the reorganization of local governments.
+At the age of 25, Aguinaldo became Cavite el Viejo's first Gobernadorcillo Capitan Municipal (municipal governor-captain) while he was on a business trip in Mindoro.